Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Introduction

 \section{Introduction}

-Millions of people around the world share information with their friends, families, and other peers.
-Over the past two decades, the rise of digital social media has significantly reduced the cost of information sharing.
-As a result, individuals now share information more frequently and with a wider audience.\footnote{Empirical research has documented the importance of information sharing in various contexts, including the adoption of microfinance (e.g., \citealp{BanerjeeEtAl:2013}), vaccination campaigns (e.g., \citealp{BanerjeeEtAl:2019}), and electoral behavior (e.g., \citealp{allcott2017social}; \citealp{pogorelskiy2019news}).} At the same time, concerns about the quality of shared information and its societal consequences have been mounting.
-For instance, disinformation during the 2016 U.S. presidential election campaign is believed to have undermined trust in democratic institutions,\footnote{See, for example, \url{https://www.brookings.edu/blog/fixgov/2022/07/26/misinformation-is-eroding-the-publics-confidence-in-democracy}.} while disinformation spread via WhatsApp during the 2018 Brazilian presidential election is thought to have influenced the electoral outcome.\footnote{See, for example, \url{https://www.theguardian.com/world/2019/oct/30/whatsapp-fake-news-brazil-election-favoured-jair-bolsonaro-analysis-suggests}.} Disinformation also contributed to public mistrust in vaccines during the COVID-19 pandemic, leading to suboptimal vaccine uptake in many countries (\citealp{MontagniEtAl:2021}).
+Billions of people around the world share information with their friends, families, and other peers through social media platforms.
+The rise of these platforms has significantly reduced the cost of information sharing, making it easier for individuals to connect and interact with others.\footnote{Research has documented the importance of information sharing in various contexts, including the adoption of microfinance (e.g., \citealp{BanerjeeEtAl:2013}), vaccination campaigns (e.g., \citealp{BanerjeeEtAl:2019}), and electoral behavior (e.g., \citealp{allcott2017social}; \citealp{pogorelskiy2019news}).} However, concerns about the quality of shared information and its societal consequences have been mounting in recent years.
+This is due to the increasingly widespread phenomenon of disinformation, which has been shown to undermine trust in democratic institutions\footnote{See, for example, \url{https://www.brookings.edu/blog/fixgov/2022/07/26/misinformation-is-eroding-the-publics-confidence-in-democracy}.} and to influence electoral outcomes (\citealp{zimmermann2020mistrust}; \citealp{cantarella2023does}).\footnote{See also \url{https://www.theguardian.com/world/2019/oct/30/whatsapp-fake-news-brazil-election-favoured-jair-bolsonaro-analysis-suggests}.} Disinformation has also contributed to public mistrust in vaccines during the COVID-19 pandemic, leading to suboptimal vaccine uptake in many countries (\citealp{MontagniEtAl:2021}).

-The problem of disinformation is not confined to those who create it, because the individuals who choose to share it with others play an important role as well.
-Peer-to-peer sharing can dramatically amplify the reach and impact of false information, even without malicious intent.
-As recent research has shown, disinformation spreads ``\textit{farther, faster, deeper, and more broadly}'' than factual content on platforms like Twitter/X \citep{VosoughiRoyAral:2018}.
-This imbalance suggests that the spread of fake news is not only a supply-side issue, but also a demand-side phenomenon---driven by the behaviors and incentives of everyday users.
+Unfortunately, the problem of disinformation is not confined to those who create it.
+Peer-to-peer sharing can dramatically amplify the reach and impact of both factual and false information.
+Recent research shows that disinformation spreads ``\textit{farther, faster, deeper, and more broadly}'' than factual content on platforms like Twitter/$\mathbb{X}$ \citep{VosoughiRoyAral:2018}, suggesting that the diffusion of fake news is driven to a great extent by everyday users.